It is never too late to find an affordable way to spend abroad, here are your options based on when you plan to travel.

 If time is running out, you can still order currency from some online providers, such as Travelex, for pick-up at the airport which will be much cheaper than buying it there.

-Most providers let you pick up your currency from 1pm the next day, but to be sure double check the provider's terms and conditions before you make your purchase.
+Most providers let you pick up your currency from 1 pm the next day, but to be sure, double-check the terms and conditions before you make your purchase.

-You cannot walk in and buy travellers cheques in store anymore as they are being phased out.
+You cannot walk in and buy travellers’ cheques in a store anymore as they are being phased out.
+But you can still get them online and have them delivered to your address or for collection in a nearby store.

-If you apply for a new prepaid card it will take between 3 to 5 days to arrive, following the completion of your application.
+If you apply for a new prepaid card it will take three to five days to arrive, following the completion of your application.

-If you already have a prepaid card you can top it up ready to spend abroad, though you could face expensive foreign usage fees.
+If you already have a prepaid card, you can top it up ready to spend abroad.
+Check the terms carefully, some brands have expensive foreign usage fees whilst others are a bargain for overseas payments.

 For more information on the cost of using a prepaid card, read our guide on the best ways to spend abroad.